jgp505/perovgen/README.md

 # pdos

-pdos program was provided by Prof. Lee (Kyung Hee Univ. , Korea)
+pdos program was provided by Prof. Lee Sung-hoon(Kyung Hee Univ. , Korea)

 # How to use
 > pip install perovgen